Skip to Content

 What Is the Tow Capacity of a Jeep Wrangler?

-Depending on the model, a 2022 Wrangler can tow anywhere from 2,000 to 3,500 lbs.
+Depending on the model and specific configuration, a 2026 Wrangler can tow between 2,000 and 5,000 pounds.
 That’s a bit of a difference across models/trims.
-So, here again, you’ll need to carefully research the particular trim level of the Wrangler you’re interested in to ensure it’s capable of towing whatever you want.
+So, here again, you’ll need to research the particular trim level of the Wrangler you’re interested in carefully to ensure it’s capable of towing whatever you want.

 But here’s the generalized bottom line to keep in mind:

-Note that 2,000 lbs. isn’t a lot of weight, especially when considering the camper’s weight PLUS that of the gear you need to bring along, including everything inside the Jeep and the camper.
+Note that 2,000 lbs. isn’t a lot of weight, especially when considering the camper’s weight PLUS that of the gear you need to bring along, including everything inside the Jeep and the camper AND the trailer’s tongue weight (check out our latest post to see how to figure out how heavy of a trailer your vehicle can ACTUALLY tow: How Much Trailer Can My Truck Safely Tow?).

 Let’s use a teardrop trailer as an example since these are some of the smallest, lightest campers out there.